Embark Behavioral Health

 May 21, 2021

-This past year, our collective mental health took on a whole new set of challenges.
+This past year and a half, our collective mental health took on a whole new set of challenges.
 In just a few short days, the institutions that gave our days structure shut down.

 The pandemic changed the way we all interacted with each other, and it had a profound effect on our mental health.
 So, now is an excellent time to ask, “What is mental health, and why is it so important for our adolescents and young adults?”